 Janet has a life long commitment to human rights.
 She is a teacher—in the broadest sense of the word—in all she undertakes.
 She enjoyed her time in the classroom with her students, and continues her work supporting activist causes.
 The third part of her life’s passion is writing.
 She loves writing her blog and connecting with hundreds of people whom comment on the blog.

 Books by Janet Levine

-EXCITING NEWS: Announcing the publication of my new book, READING MATTERS: HOW LITERATURE INFLUENCES LIFE.
-NOW available on Amazon, Barnes & Noble and booksellers nation wide.
+Available on Amazon, Barnes & Noble and booksellers nation wide.

 “Great writing in great stories can draw the reader into another’s walk, another’s way.
 It’s the beginning of human understanding and moral development, qualities sorely needed in today’s world.
 Levine’s book is an educator’s compelling testimony to that enduring truth.”

 —Deval L. Patrick, former governor of Massachusetts 2007-2015; (BA, Harvard, English & American Literature Major)